ejpsoil/soildata-assimilation-guidance/docs/cookbook/virtuoso.md

 After an update of the config file, you need to restart the docker compose.

-- Open http://localhost and evaluate if the codelist is properly loaded.
+- Open http://localhost:8080 and evaluate if the codelist is properly loaded.

 In case of errors, logging of skosmos occurs in the `browser log panel`, click anywhere in the page and select `inspect` from the context menu.
 Then open the `console` tab and refresh the page.

-In case you are insterested to update the look and feel of the skosmos instance, notice the `skosmos:customCss` property on the configfile.
+In case you are insterested to update the look and feel of the skosmos instance, notice the `skosmos:customCss` property on the config file.
 This property can link to a css file having custom css.
 Include the css file via a volume mount in the docker compose.

 ## Read more